chocolate and raspberry marshmallow slice

 - ⅔ cup (160ml) warm water

 - 2 tablespoons gelatine powder

 - 1½ cups (330g) caster (superfine) sugar

 - ⅔ cup (230g) liquid glucose+

 - Preheat oven to 180°C (350°F).
-Place the flour, coconut, sugar and butter in a bowl and mix to combine.
-Press into a 23cm x 35cm baking tray lined with non-stick baking paper and bake for 18 minutes or until golden brown.
+Line a 23cm x 35cm baking tray with non-stick baking paper.
+Place the flour, coconut, sugar and butter in a large bowl and mix to combine.
+Using the back of a spoon, press the mixture into the base of the tray and bake for 18 minutes or until golden brown.

 - To make the raspberry jam, place the raspberries, sugar and lemon juice in a large non-stick frying pan over high heat and stir until the sugar is dissolved.
 Cook, stirring occasionally, for 15 minutes or until thickened.
-Set aside to cool.
-Spread over the base.
+Allow to cool before spreading over the base.

 - Place the chocolate and oil in a small bowl and mix to combine.
 Pour over the marshmallow and refrigerate until set.
-Cut into squares to serve.
-Makes 15 slices.
+Cut into slices to serve.
+Makes 15

 + Liquid glucose is available from the baking aisle of most supermarkets.